All Episodes

 Now comes the new revelation today in my story.

-Uh around that same time frame, uh Nellie Orr, now fully aware of what uh Christopher Steele was providing the FBI, because Bruce Orr took her to the business meeting with him, puts together her own research on Donald Trump and Russia, uses Fusion GPS's resources.
+Around that same timeframe, Nellie Orr, now fully aware of what Christopher Steele was providing the FBI, because Bruce Orr took her to the business meeting with him, puts together her own research on Donald Trump in Russia, uses Fusion GPS's resources.

 So you're basically saying a third dossier.